nathan-v/aws_okta_keyman/README.md

 ## Multiple AWS Roles

-AWS Keyman supports multiple AWS roles when configued.
+AWS Okta Keyman supports multiple AWS roles when configued.
 The user is prompted to select the role they wish to use before the temporary keys are generated.
 An example of this is shown here: